 Getting to Lhasa by train takes 2-3 days but it is relatively cheap and on time, and you can appreciate the plateau scenery along with Qinghai-Tibet Railway.

 Getting to Tibet by plane takes only a few hours.
 It is more flexible and comfortable.
 And you can have a bird’s-eye view of many snow-capped mountains, which are very spectacular.

 Getting Around in Lhasa

-Where to Stay in Lhasa
+Where to Stay in Lhasa?

-Lhasa accommodation has perfect equipment and spread over the streets with a wide variety of options.
-You are recommended to choose accommodations close to the famous tourist attractions, such as Barkhor Street, Jokhang Temple, Ramoche Temple, Norbulingka, etc. It is very convenient for sightseeing and shopping.
+Lhasa accommodation has perfect equipment and is spread over the streets with a wide variety of options.
+You are recommended to choose accommodations close to famous tourist attractions, such as Barkhor Street, Jokhang Temple, Ramoche Temple, Norbulingka, etc. It is very convenient for sightseeing and shopping.

-- Lhasa Altitude: How to Visit Main Attractions with Various Elevation
+Lhasa Altitude: Main Attractions with Various Elevations

 Email response within 0.5~24 hours.